vuejs/awesome-vue/README.md

 - [Faviator](https://www.faviator.xyz/) - A simple easy favicon generator.
 - [Modular Genealogy](https://github.com/modularsoftware/genealogy) - Genealogy / family tree management system using Laravel 5.7, Vue.js 2.5 and various components.
 Work in progress.
 - [Minimal Notes](https://github.com/vladocar/Minimal-Notes) - Web app build with Vue.js
-- [Roast](https://github.com/serversideup/roastandbrew) an app built to help coffee enthusiasts find their next cup of coffee while learning about Laravel + Vue.js.
+- [Roast](https://github.com/serversideup/roastandbrew) - An app built to help coffee enthusiasts find their next cup of coffee while learning about Laravel + Vue.js.
 - [Stack Edit](https://github.com/benweet/stackedit/) - In-browser Markdown editor
 - [Bael Blog Template](https://bael-theme.jake101.com/) - A static generated blog template that uses Netlify CMS for the backend and Netlify for hosting.
 Features a brutalist aesthetic, fuzzy search, serverless email signup, and more.
-- [Buefy Shop](https://github.com/14nrv/buefy-shop) Sample shop, open source, built with Nuxt, Stripe, Firebase, Bulma and Serverless Functions.
+- [Buefy Shop](https://github.com/14nrv/buefy-shop) - Sample shop, open source, built with Nuxt, Stripe, Firebase, Bulma and Serverless Functions.
-- [sysmon](https://github.com/Lt0/sysmon) A B/S mode system monitor for Linux.
+- [sysmon](https://github.com/Lt0/sysmon) - A B/S mode system monitor for Linux.
 You can remotely watch the usage of your system resources via web browser everywhere.
-- [eth-vue](https://github.com/DOkwufulueze/eth-vue) A Truffle Box that provides everything you need to quickly build Ethereum dApps that have authentication features with Vue.js, including configuration for easy deployment to the Ropsten Network.
+- [eth-vue](https://github.com/DOkwufulueze/eth-vue) - A Truffle Box that provides everything you need to quickly build Ethereum dApps that have authentication features with Vue.js, including configuration for easy deployment to the Ropsten Network.
 It's also Gravatar-enabled.
-- [Nippon-color](https://github.com/ssshooter/nippon-color) Inspired by nipponcolors dot com.
+- [Nippon-color](https://github.com/ssshooter/nippon-color) - Inspired by nipponcolors dot com.
 This is a nippon-color PWA build with vue-cli 3.
-- [Saleina CMS](https://github.com/saleina/SaleinaCMS) A static site content management system built with vue using git as a backend.
+- [Saleina CMS](https://github.com/saleina/SaleinaCMS) - A static site content management system built with vue using git as a backend.
-- [Vuido](https://github.com/mimecorg/vuido) A framework for creating native desktop applications.
+- [Vuido](https://github.com/mimecorg/vuido) - A framework for creating native desktop applications.
 It can run on Windows, OS X and Linux, using native GUI components.
-- [YouGet](https://github.com/ahmetzeybek/YouGet) YouTube Video/Audio/Subtitle Downloader + Cutter
+- [YouGet](https://github.com/ahmetzeybek/YouGet) - YouTube Video/Audio/Subtitle Downloader + Cutter
-- [Vue Pug Stylus](https://github.com/wesssel/vue-pug-stylus) Vue + Pug + Stylus boilerplate 💚 🐶 🖌
+- [Vue Pug Stylus](https://github.com/wesssel/vue-pug-stylus) - Vue + Pug + Stylus boilerplate 💚 🐶 🖌
-- [Crypto News](https://github.com/Bartozzz/crypto-news) allows you to convert cryptocurrencies, view latest news and exchange rates for each ICO – all the data from the world of cryptocurrencies in one place.
+- [Crypto News](https://github.com/Bartozzz/crypto-news) - allows you to convert cryptocurrencies, view latest news and exchange rates for each ICO – all the data from the world of cryptocurrencies in one place.
-- [Epiboard](https://github.com/Alexays/Epiboard) A new tab page extension with material design and useful features :new: :tada:
+- [Epiboard](https://github.com/Alexays/Epiboard) - A new tab page extension with material design and useful features :new: :tada:
-- [zhudyos/duic](https://github.com/zhudyos/duic) Distributed configuration center :new:
+- [zhudyos/duic](https://github.com/zhudyos/duic) - Distributed configuration center :new:
-- [Vuemmerce](https://github.com/ivanlori/Vuemmerce) Free ecommerce template built with Vue.js and Bulma framework :new:
+- [Vuemmerce](https://github.com/ivanlori/Vuemmerce) - Free ecommerce template built with Vue.js and Bulma framework :new:
 - [Nucleus](https://github.com/alirizaadiyahsi/Nucleus) - Vue startup application template that uses ASP.NET Core API layered architecture at the back-end and JWT based authentication
-- [Carpoolear](https://github.com/STS-Rosario/carpoolear) The open source Vue.js frontend (mobile and cordova app) for the argentinian carpooling application: [Carpoolear](https://carpoolear.com.ar)
+- [Carpoolear](https://github.com/STS-Rosario/carpoolear) - The open source Vue.js frontend (mobile and cordova app) for the argentinian carpooling application: [Carpoolear](https://carpoolear.com.ar)
 - [Statusfy](https://github.com/bazzite/statusfy): Statusfy is a Status Page System, easy to use and completely Open Source.
 - [DynamoDb-GUI-Client](https://github.com/Arattian/DynamoDb-GUI-Client): Cross-platform GUI client for DynamoDb
-- [RosterWebApp](https://github.com/SnakeyHips/RosterWebApp) Open source rostering web application which allows the rostering of employees/teams to work sessions and other features.
+- [RosterWebApp](https://github.com/SnakeyHips/RosterWebApp) - Open source rostering web application which allows the rostering of employees/teams to work sessions and other features.
 - [Vue E-Store Templet](https://github.com/rash0/Vue-Ecom) - An e-commerce templet build with vue/vuex/vue-router and bootstrap4.
 - [Twill](https://twill.io) - An open source CMS toolkit for Laravel that helps developers rapidly create a custom admin console that is intuitive, powerful and flexible.
 - [MATH_BOT](https://mathbot.com) - Learn math by programming a robot.